bbilly1/docker-delivery-hook/README.md

 - Docker Socket: Mount host docker socket into the container to allow the container to execute docker commands as the host user.
 See security considerations below.
 - Compose File: Crucially mount the docker-compose.yml file exactly at the same absolute path inside the container as outside on the host machine.
 Docker tracks the compose environment with the labels `com.docker.compose.project.config_files` and `com.docker.compose.project.working_dir`.
 Interacting with existing containers requires the same compose location otherwise docker will treat this as a separate compose file.
+- Compose Context: If your compose project depends on additional files like env files defined in `env_file` key, make sure the container has the same context by mounting additional folders to the same location.
+- If needed, mount the config.json file into the container at `/root/.docker/config.json`.

 ### Environment Variables